CMSgov/qpp-conversion-tool/README.md

 For the examples below, make sure you're in the `qpp-conversion-tool` directory.

-Note: If you are using Windows, replace `./convert.sh` in the examples below with `.\convert.bat`.
+Note: If you are using Windows, replace `./convert.sh` in the examples below with `convert.bat`.

 #### Convert a File